-Gougères are cheesy, light puffs made with pâte à choux, the “cream puff” batter.
+Gougères are cheese puffs made with pâte à choux, the “cream puff” batter.
 They are wonderful as hors d’oeuvres, appetizers or wine-tasting-palate-cleansers.
 They can be stuffed with a savory filling for a more substantial bite.

-Pate a Choux batter has a high proportion of protein from the flour and eggs, which forms a strong shell around the air.
+- Pate a Choux batter has a high proportion of protein from the flour and eggs, which forms a strong shell around the air.
 The stronger the shell, the higher it can expand.
-When I make cream puffs I want maximum crispness and maximum capacity for the creamy filling.
-For this reason I use extra egg whites in my cream puff batter.

 Personally, I prefer Gougeres without any filling.
 I like the custardy interior and light as air texture.
 Of course, you could mix up a savory cream cheese or goat cheese filling for a more substantial hors d’oeuvres.

 If you love this recipe as much as I do, I’d really appreciate a 5-star review.